 Essentially, ectoplasm was invented as a term to bridge the gap between the psychic and physical worlds.
 I guess a physic or medium had to explain how things from “the other side” entered the physical world.
 Their explanation was that these things were formed from ectoplasm, which was created by the psychic.

-The word was actually coined in the last 1800s by a paranormal researcher.
+The word was actually coined in the late 1800s by a paranormal researcher.
 Not surprisingly, no one has ever proven the existence of ectoplasm.
 When investigated, apparitions that appear during seances are invariably revealed to be stage props of some kind.

 Curiously, ectoplasm does have a specific scientific meaning – it’s the outer part of a cell’s cytoplasm.
 However, this usage is overshadowed by the paranormal reference.